aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Ubuntu/README.md

 This web page will prompt you for the following information:

  * `Server Hostname`.
-Use `localhost` if your database is hosted on your locally.
+Use `localhost` if your database is hosted on the same machine as your web server.
 Use the IP address of your database server otherwise.

  * `Admin Username` A database user with permission to create databases and tables.